th3blu3b0mb3r/th3blu3b0mb3r.github.io/HackTheBox/nibbles/WriteUp.md

 ![Blacklisting for invalid logins in Nibbleblog](attachments/Pasted image 20220626170142.png)

 Looking into the Nibbleblog source code on github, we find that the blacklisting is implemented in Nibbleblog itself in the db_users.php file.
-Specifically, we find that the blacklisting is implemented by ignoring requests sent by the same IP that have failed in rapid succession.
+More specifically, we find that the blacklisting is implemented by ignoring requests sent by the same IP that have failed in rapid succession.
 After a few minutes, the blacklist then resets and allows additional login attempts:

 ![Blacklisting in the Nibbleblog Source](attachments/Pasted image 20220626170541.png)

 If we look into the logic that determines the user's ip address, we can see that the application trusts the X-Forwarded-For header before it trusts the originating IP in determining the valid IP address.
-This means that we can spoof our IP address to get past the IP blacklisting and allow us to bruteforce the login panel at full speed:
+This means that we can spoof our IP address to get past the IP blacklisting, which will allow us to bruteforce the login panel at full speed:

 ![Source code showing X-Forwarded-For Bypass](attachments/Pasted image 20220626170819.png)